terpnetwork/subdaos/validation/README.md

 ## SubDAO Name & Purpose:

-The Validation SubDAO is dedicated to protect, improve, and serve the Terp network and community with neutrality on general & emerency consensus on network node operations.
+The Validation SubDAO is dedicated to protect, improve, and serve the Terp network and community with neutrality on general & emerency consensus with network node operations.

 ## SubDAO Membership:

-Member accounts can be found here: [DAO-DAO Link](https://daodao.zone/dao/juno1wpq03vzv4f9fczss0sqt4xxfmxel6zmhdxal68lg8qpa7cgzj25sy3k3dt/members)
+Member accounts can be found here: [DAO-DAO link.](https://daodao.zone/dao/juno1wpq03vzv4f9fczss0sqt4xxfmxel6zmhdxal68lg8qpa7cgzj25sy3k3dt/members)

 Include the names of the subdao members, their roles or positions, and any additional information that helps identify each member's expertise or contribution to the subdao.